Kaushikjas10/Liquefaction-XGBoost-SHAP-Jas-Dodagoudar/README.md

 In case any queries about this work, feel free to contact with this email id: ce19d202@smail.iitm.ac.in.

+The codes and model files will be uploaded soon.

 Reference for the original dataset:

 Boulanger, R.W., and I.M.
 Idriss.
 2004.
 Evaluating the Potential for Liquefaction or Cyclic Failure of Silts and Clays, Report No.: UCD/CGM-04/01, Center for Geotechnical Modeling, Department of Civil and Environmental Engg., University of California, Davis, USA.